-Meet the Subject Specialists’ Student Experience team!
+Meet the Subject Specialists team!

-We provide direct support to education institutions right across the UK on transforming teaching, learning and assessment through the use of technology.
+We provide direct support to education institutions right across the UK on transforming practice through the use of technology.
 A typical day for us might include providing advice and guidance to Jisc members over the phone, delivering training face to face or online or acting as consultants on members’ change projects.
 We also spend a lot of time speaking at conferences and other events.

-Chris – I’ve worked in the field of education technology since 2005.
+Chris (team leader) – I’ve worked in the field of education technology since 2005.
 Before joining this team I was a consultant trainer at Netskills and before that I supported a partnership of schools in Sheffield in developing elearning.
 In the distant past I studied Geography at St Andrews (and nearly became a teacher – long story) so I’m naturally interested in digital mapping but you can also talk to me about digital storytelling and other creative uses of technology.
 I’m quite active on Twitter.

-Scott – I initially studied Classics and Philosophy in Wales, so although I have a passion for technology I also enjoy exploring the ruins of ancient Greece and Rome (sometimes without wifi – can I say that?!).
+Scott (teaching, learning and assessment) – I initially studied Classics and Philosophy in Wales, so although I have a passion for technology I also enjoy exploring the ruins of ancient Greece and Rome (sometimes without wifi – can I say that?!).
 After university I started my career as a librarian and later moved into teaching on a variety of education and IT related subject areas.
 My main interests include areas such as digital capability, online delivery and social media to bring communities together (I blog here too and you can also catch up with me on Twitter).

 Zac (teaching, learning and assessment) – I’ve worked in HE for over 10 years as a developer and leader in eLearning before joining Jisc.
 From working with students through to senior management, my passion for digital tools and user/student experience has played a huge role in this adventure.
 I’m a big user of technology in music as well as learning, design and developing.
 I’m just as happy to chat about sounds, microphones and hearing through spine conductivity for drummers!